c29r3/solana-snapshot-finder/README.md

                         Time in seconds during which the script will measure the download speed --snapshot_path SNAPSHOT_PATH
                         The location where the snapshot will be downloaded (absolute path).
 Example: /home/ubuntu/solana/validator-ledger
+  --num_of_retries NUM_OF_RETRIES
+                        The number of retries if a suitable server for downloading the snapshot was not found
 ```
 ![alt text](https://raw.githubusercontent.com/c29r3/solana-snapshot-finder/aec9a59a7517a5049fa702675bdc8c770acbef99/2021-07-23_22-38.png?raw=true)